Eliah-Lakhin/lufo-website/src/articles/gameplay/gameplay-overview.md

 The player is able to step into the buildings and its' rooms, interact with objects inside the buildings including electronic devices, computers, control panels, buttons, leverages, mechanisms, elevators, books, and some other small objects.
 He can read texts and messages found in books and devices, and keep them as notes in the UI.

 There is one primary map in the game where the main action taking place, and is available for exploring by the player's controlled character.
-The player can use vehicals to travel on the map faster.
+The player can use vehicles to travel on the map faster.
 An example of such transportations could be, for example, ships to travel by water, a Spacecraft to travel to the moon and back, and the monorail train to travel on the Island's map.

 The primary game map is a tropical Island.
 In the beginnig of the game the Island map is already developed.
 The player and the commmunity of characters are keep developing and evolving it until another point of time from which they will relocate to the map of the Moon site with the different set of content to establish moon base from scratch.
 For details see [Plot and Setting](#plot-and-setting) section.